dotnet/EntityFramework.Docs/entity-framework/core/get-started/full-dotnet/existing-db.md

 uid: core/get-started/full-dotnet/existing-db
 ---

-# .NET Framework - Existing Database
+# Getting started with EF Core on .NET Framework with an Existing Database

 In this walkthrough, you will build a console application that performs basic data access against a Microsoft SQL Server database using Entity Framework.
 You will use reverse engineering to create an Entity Framework model based on an existing database.